(email is easier than voicemail)

 relationship between science, pseudoscience, critical thinking, and communication.

-Don't belive in Big Foot, alien abduction, and miracle herbal cures?
+Don't believe in Big Foot, alien abduction, and miracle herbal cures?
 Maybe the Skeptics Club is for you.

 - Or, do you believe in Big Foot, alien abductions, miracle cures, etc?
 Maybe the Skeptics Club will be good for you.